Screen Lock Plugin

 Permissions

-The plugin automatically adds the following permission to your AndroidManifest.xml:
+The plugin automatically adds the following permissions to your AndroidManifest.xml:

 <uses-permission android:name="android.permission.BIND_DEVICE_ADMIN" />